Excess 14 Maintenance and Monitoring

 Mainsheet Fuse

 This is primarliy intended to an accidently jybe to prevent damage.
 We had the main sheet fuse blow when traveling upwind, in 25kts.
-We didn’t have a gust, so we just assume it had worn.
+We didn’t have a gust, so we just assumed it had worn.
 When it blows, it will extend from the boom shackle to the block.
-They’re just stitched webbing, so just visualy inspect, and have some spares.
+They’re just stitched webbing, so just visually inspect, and have some spares.

 Gooseneck Washer